SEO For Affiliates:

 Black Fridays, Cyber Mondays, Christmas, Easter and what not.
 For most of these holidays, vendors tend to launch special time-limited deals and discounts.

-For you, as an affiliate, it means easy commission to grab, since, obviously, these special deals see doubled and tripled conversion rates.
+For you, as an affiliate marketing agency, it means easy commission to grab, since, obviously, these special deals see doubled and tripled conversion rates.
 For instance, for SEO PowerSuite affiliates, these events mean 3x the income they get on average.

 P.S.
 Sticking to the common SEO best practices